jdunkerley/jdunkerley/AWS Developer.md

 - IAM Role controls access to resources (like an EC2) set at Task level
 - Part of the VPC so usual VPC access
 - Can use Securty Group on instances to isolate
-- Often stick an ELB in front of ECS
+- Often stick an Application LB in front of ECS

 # S3

 - Public url: https://[bucket].s3-website-[region].amazonaws.com
 - MultiPart upload - 3 steps: Initiate, Upload part, Complete
 - Rough performance is 3,500 writes / second and 5,500 reads / second
+    - If encrypted will be bottlenecked by KMS as well (5,500 / second)
 - Still use prefix if absolutely needed...
-- To block unencrypted uploda need to us Bucket Policy including `x-amz-server-side-encryption`
+- To block unencrypted uploda need to us Bucket Policy Denying if no `x-amz-server-side-encryption`

 # Serverless Computing

 - Can use a dead letter queue for failed function invocations
     - Either SQS and SNS
     - Function retried twice if invoked asyncronously
+    - Need to grant permission to lambda to `SendMessage` to SQS or `Publish` to SNS
 - Lambda defaults to 3s for timeout (max 15 minutes)
 - Step function to orchestrate performing discrete functions or tasks and co-ordinate
 - Lambda@Edge allows for code in front of CloudFront